-In 1908, Frederick Holbrook, son of a former Governor of Vermont and founder of the Vermont National Bank, purchased Scott Farm and began its transition to a commercial apple orchard and gentleman’s farm.
+In 1908, F. Cabot Holbrook, son of a former Governor of Vermont and founder of the Vermont National Bank, purchased Scott Farm and began its transition to a commercial apple orchard and gentleman’s farm.
 It was in 1911 that apples were first planted commercially at Scott farm.
 By 1915 there were nearly 3500 trees with varieties such as Baldwin, Northern Spy, Wealthy, McIntosh and Duchess of Oldenburg.
 There are now over 6000 trees, virtually all producing heirloom apples.
 The Scott Farm was one of the earliest to use refrigeration for fruit and to offer mail-order.
 The National Register cites the farm as “one of the first commercial orchards to take advantage of modern cooling facilities, cultivation techniques, and mail order marketing.”

 Great care is taken in the growing of the heirloom apples.
 Integrated Pest Management techniques are followed to maximize quality and minimize sprays.
 A weather station located in the orchard monitors humidity and temperature providing a better basis for predicting presence of insects and disease growth and development.
 All of the fruit is certified ecologically grown.